The Kata Method

 This precious organ operates in 2 modes:

-It’s the one that, for example, is at the controls when you’re driving a car.
-It turns on to make sure you check your rear-view mirror and blind spot when you change lanes.
+This is the system that, for example, is at the controls when driving a car.
+It kicks in to make sure you check your rear-view mirror and blind spot when you change lanes.
 In fact, it’s an automatic sequence that experience allows you to perform without even thinking about it.
-As it requires little energy, this is the system that is active by default.
+As it requires very little energy, this is the system that is active by default.

 More concretely, in the kata method, system 2 is used first… with the aim of replacing system 1.